Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Hyperbolic Geometry from Loop Quantum Gravity

 \subsection{Geodesic Length}

 Using the length operator from Eq.~\eqref{eq:length_op}, it is straightforward to calculate the minimal curve length connecting two points at the boundary of a state like the ones in Eq.~\eqref{eq:LR_state3} and \eqref{eq:LR_state4} by evaluating the expectation value as an average over the decomposition into spin network states, which are eigenstates of the length operator.
 One can always decompose a state into spin network states, since they form a basis of the SU(2)-invariant states \cite{Rovelli_1995b, Thiemann:2007pyv, Rumer1932}.
-But even without a spin network decomposition, we can calculate
+But even without a spin network decomposition, we can calculate the expectation value of the length operator at an intersection point $x \in \gamma \cap \Gamma$

 with $\mathcal{P}(P_x^j)$ denoting the +1 eigenspace of the projector $P_x^j$.
 The state $\ket{A}$ is a placeholder for any single vertex tensor consisting of a number $m$ of Bell pairs.
 With the notation $\ket{A}$, we emphasize that the tensor $A$ (together with holonomies contracted to the open indices of $A$) defines a state on which geometrical operators act.
 The constants $\ell_j$ are only dependent on the spin $j$ and the single vertex tensor $A$.
 From the locality of the projectors $P_x^j$ and the product structure of the Bell pairs, we can calculate the expectation value of $L_\gamma$ on multiple layers of HITs constructing the whole holographic state $\ket{\psi}$.
 In this case, we get similar terms as above, but have to sum over all intersections points $x \in \Gamma \cap \gamma$ of the graph $\Gamma$ underlying the holographic state and the curve $\gamma$.
 However, since the tensor network only consists of Bell pairs, all holonomies cancel and the contraction reduces to the level of single tensors again.
 This yields